 \subsection{Visual and Linguistic Feature Extraction}

-In Table. \ref{tab:feature-extractor}, we report the accuracies corresponding to different types of image feature extractors and word embeddings.
+In Tab.~\ref{tab:feature-extractor}, we report performance corresponding to different types of image feature extractors and word embedding models.
 Firstly, we test three kinds of image feature extractors, VGG \cite{simonyan2014very}, ResNet \cite{he2016deep} and GoogleNet \cite{szegedy2015going}.
-As can be seen, visual features significantly affect the recognition performance.
-Due to the residual connection \cite{he2016deep}, ResNet models usually behave better than VGG and GoogleNet, and they achieve higher accuracies with deeper architectures.
+As can be seen, visual features significantly affect recognition performance.
+Due to the residual connection \cite{he2016deep}, ResNet models usually behave better than VGG and GoogleNet, and they achieve higher performance with deeper architectures.
 Then, we study three widely used word embeddings including Glove \cite{pennington2014glove:}, Word2Vector \cite{mikolov2013efficient} and fastText \cite{joulin2017fasttext.zip:} to investigate the effects of different word embeddings.
-As shown in Table. \ref{tab:feature-extractor}, the Glove method achieves competitive performance on all three datasets.
+As shown in Tab.~\ref{tab:feature-extractor}, the Glove method achieves competitive performance on all three datasets.
 In addition to the word embedding models, we also use the one-hot encoding of labels as the inputs of the linguistic pathway.
 As a simple method, the one-hot encoding scheme behaves worse than those methods that employ word embeddings.
-The main reason is that the one-hot encoding does not consider the semantic relations between different labels.
+The main reason is that the one-hot encoding does not consider the semantic relations between different composition labels.